shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 ![](assets/margin-0.5-best-pca-preds.png) | ![](assets/margin-0.5-best-pca-targets.png)
 ![](assets/margin-0.5-best-tsne-preds.png) | ![](assets/margin-0.5-best-tsne-targets.png)

-Using the [src/predict.py](src/predict.py) script, we can use these models to make predictions on any given skin lesion images.
+Using the [src/predict.py](src/predict.py) script, the trained model checkpoints can be used to make predictions on any given skin lesion images.
 Here are some example correct and incorrect predictions, using the model trained with margin 0.5 and learning rate 0.0001:

 ```
 ISIC_6024335: